dhewm/dhewm3-sdk/README.md

 1. Clone the dhewm3-sdk git repo
 2. switch to your git clone's directory: `cd dhewm3-sdk`
-2. (optional: switch to an existing mods branch: `git checkout hexeneoc`)
+2. (optional: switch to an existing mods branch: `git checkout eoc`)
 3. create a **build directory** in your `dhewm3-sdk/` directory (`build/` or `build-eoc/` or whatever)
 4. Start the CMake GUI
 5. Select your `dhewm3-sdk/` folder for *"Where is the source code"* and your